 ABOUT OUR CLUB

 We have an expansive general bar area with many beers on tap, a popular wine list and a variety of other beverages to quench your thirst.
-On Wednesday and Friday nights, we have our popular Meat and Fruit Tray Raffles, Member’s Badge draws and live music (on Fridays), all starting at 6 pm.
+On Wednesday and Friday nights, we have our popular meat and fruit tray Raffles and Member draws starting from 6 pm.

 There are many reasons we are known as “the friendliest Club on the Coast”.
 Come in and see!